Long Day's Journey into Night (2018 film): Plot

 Luo's travels take him to a rundown town where he sees Wan's name on a faded poster next to a strip joint.
 A sex worker fails to solicit him, before advising him to wait at the movie theatre until the strip club opens.
 As the feature at the theatre begins, the audience puts on their 3D glasses, signaling the real-life audience to do the same, leading to a final continuous 59-minute sequence in 3D.
 Whether the scene represents a dream or reality is left ambiguous.

 Luo finds himself on a railway track in an abandoned mine, which he claims he arrived at by following a path out of the theatre.
 He reaches a small office, where a boy challenges him to a game of ping-pong.
 Luo easily bests the boy, and the boy gives him his paddle in appreciation, which he says enables one to fly, and agrees to take him out of the mine on a scooter.
 Luo then takes a chairlift down to a pool hall in a mountain village, run by a red-jacketed proprietress, Kaizhen, who resembles Wan.
-The two spin the paddle and it brings them to the village square where Wan was supposed to be, while a traveling karaoke show plays.
-Luo sees a woman who resembles Wildcat's mother, her hair dyed a brilliant red, and forces her faithless lover to take her along.
+The two spin the paddle and it flies them to the village square, where a traveling karaoke show plays.
+Luo sees a woman who resembles Wildcat's mother, her hair dyed a brilliant red, and forces her faithless lover to take her back.
 Luo and Kaizhen then light a sparkler before leaving to find a burned-down home.
 He reads out a poem and kisses her as the room spins around them.
 The sparkler is still burning where they left it.